flatland-association/ai4realnet-orchestrators/README.md

 In your domain-specific infrastructure:

 1. Clone this repo.
-2. Run orchestrator: The following command loads the `orchestrator` module from `orchestrator.py` and starts a worker pool of size 5 (`concurrency` option):
+2. Run orchestrator: The following command loads the railway orchestrator in the background:

 ```shell
 export BENCHMARK_ID=<get it from Flatland>